-Sandals does much of it’s hiring from the local communities around the properties.
+Sandals primarily hires locals to staff and manage its properties.
 Wanting to instill the local Caribbean feel to each property, this makes sense.
 Another aspect of hiring from the local community is that they gather a workforce where courtesy is a way of life.

 It is easier to find staff who will care and be personable if they were raised that way.